 For example, eating more saturated fats will make a big difference.
 That’s because these contain cholesterol and cholesterol is what the body actually uses to make testosterone.
 Eat this just before bed because you produce maximum testosterone at 4am in the morning.

 Despite that fact that it can cause lower energy levels, low testosterone can also cause insomnia and other changes in your sleep patterns.
 Check out his article on tips on how to get more sleep then!
 Deeper sleep leads to more T, so make sure you do everything you can to prioritise good sleep.

 Also: get more vitamin D. Vitamin D is the reason that time outdoors is related to testosterone.
 It acts like a master controller for your hormones and we produce more when we get exposure to sunlight.
 If you can’t be outside more, then take a supplement to get your fill!

-There are also herbal supplements and some vitamin products that are touted to boost testosterone.
+There are many herbal supplements and vitamin products that are touted to boost low testosterone.
 The only way to find out is to try them out yourself.
 Many of these products come with free trial samples or a money back guarantee for a certain period of time.
 Certainly you need to test these out for at least a few weeks or months before you can see the results.
 Just keep in mind that these supplements do not work 100% for everyone.